 The description should include each management position, the person in the position, their responsibilities, and their qualifications.
 If you have a Board of Directors, list them on a separate page, along with any experience relevant to your business’s success.

 The principals of the firm, such as the owner and co-owners, are included in the business description section.
 If your company is small and currently contains only the principals, it isn’t necessary to include a separate organization and management section.

 6. Service or Product

 Now it’s time to describe your company’s product or service in detail.
 What do you sell, and who do you sell to?
+What exactly is your business model?
 What need are you fulfilling for the customer base?
 Business plans often itemize their entire product line with the planned or current pricing structure.

 See an example of a service and product section here.